How I saved for a house deposit while renting

 So, can you tell us what you did to save for your house deposit?

 My wife and I put $100 a month into a Super Growth Bond for 10 years.
 These funds were invested and grew over time.
 This was all tax-free after holding the account for 10 years – so it was a perfect long-term savings plan for us.

 We were lucky enough to move in with my Mum for a few years to save additional cash.
 This really helped with reducing our expenses and babysitting costs, which was very handy.

 Again, we had family help out with after school care, which saved us from spending $200+ per week on OHSC.

 We also set up a Netsave Account and transferred as much as we could into there each week.
 Unlike our Super Account, our Netsave Account allowed us access to our money and didn’t penalise us for making withdrawals.

-Doing it as a land and build meant less deposit up front was needed as we could use the grants to help cover these costs.
-We only had to save 5% of the land purchase price to get started!
+Doing it as a land and build meant less deposit up front was needed because we could use the grant to help cover some of the costs.